jdenavascues/Puigetal2023_bioinformatics_scripts/README.md

 # Puig et al., 2023: bulk and single-cell RNAseq analysis scripts

 This repository simply captures the data analysis scripts used for the paper in Rmd notebook format.
 The notebooks briefly discuss the rationale behind the approaches taken, and show the closest programmatical version to the figures in the paper.
-The pipeline has been written so that a relatively unskilled user can simply clone a 'lightweight' repository and run each script straight away (i.e. the scripts take care of installing required libraries .
-The `librarian` package should take care of installing whatever packages are needed, and all resources are either available or downloaded programmatically.
-The tests have only been done in RStudio, though.
+The pipeline has been written so that a relatively unskilled user can simply clone a 'lightweight' repository and run each script straight away (i.e. the scripts are intended to be platform-independent, take care of installing the necessary libraries, and all other resources are either included already or downloaded programmatically).
+As I (JdN) am relatively unskilled myself, and tests have only been done in RStudio using Mac OS X, some adaptation may be required - please feel free to raise an issue or contact me directly.

 ## Description